-Musculoskeletal chest pain may be confused with breast pain.
+Musculoskeletal chest pain may be confused with breast pain, but does not actually originate in the breast tissue.
 It is often described as an aching or burning pain caused by the inflammation or injury of the muscle, cartilage, or bones in the chest inflammation of the rib cartilage (costochondritis) or a pinched nerve in the back can mimic breast pain.
 Intense exercise or weight lifting can also exacerbate breast pain.

 Management of breast pain should be individualized.
 The nature, cause, and severity may be different for each person.